We only hire the top 3% of qualified tutors in Australia

 Since high school, I’ve had to juggle my own studies with work, sporting, and social commitments.
 As such, I’ve always been looking for the most efficient ways to study so as to get the good marks I want, without having to hit the books for six hours every night.
 This has allowed me to pursue other interests such as playing and following basketball, as well as giving me the time to watch way too much Netflix.
 Through tutoring, I hope to be able to pass on some of the tips, tricks, and strategies I have learned to help you get the most possible out of your studies.

 Ultimately, your high school studies can be very rewarding and genuinely enjoyable if you know how to approach them, and I hope to provide you with some of the strategies and support needed to help you succeed.
 Thanks for checking out my profile, all the best with your studies, and hope to hear from you soon.

 Hello!
-My name is Margery, a first year medical student at the University of Melbourne.
+My name is Margery, a second year medical student at the University of Melbourne.
 I graduated from Mac.Robertson Girls' High school in Victoria with an ATAR of 99.85.
 Since then, I’ve had 3 years of experience tutoring and helping students achieve their full potential.

 Subjects I tutor include: Year 5-10 Maths, Selective school entry, VCE Maths Methods (45 raw) & VCE Specialist Maths (45 raw).

 My experience in tutoring (both in-person and online) has allowed me to develop a deep appreciation and understanding of the importance of respecting students' individuality whilst tutoring them.
 I believe that every student has a unique learning style in which they work best.
 As such, my tutoring approach will cater to the concerns and learning styles of each student that I’m helping.
 I would love to pass down my knowledge and help other students reach their goal in these subjects!